CoryMortimer/Help-Chat/README.md

   - connectedToChat: The number of chat clients connected to the server
 - message: A JSON object that is a message from a chat client
   - from: The socket ID in which the message is from
-  - msg: The message from the chat client
+  - msg: The message from a user of the chat
+  - id: The chat id
 - error: A string containing an error message (most likely because of invalid credentials)

 ### Endpoints